Select date to apply

-This public services course is designed for those seriously considering employment within a uniformed public or emergency service, such as the police, ambulance and paramedic services, Royal Navy, Fire Service, Royal Air Force, Prison Service or HM Customs.
+This course is designed for those seriously considering employment within Uniformed Protective Services, such as the Police, Ambulance and Paramedic Services, Royal Navy, Army, Fire Service, Royal Air Force, Prison Service or HM Customs.

-Close links with potential employers are an additional feature of the programme as well as participation in various team competitions.
-The programme is divided into units of study delivered over a one-year period in a trimester format.
+Close links with potential employers is an additional feature of the programme as well as participation in various team competitions.
+The programme is divided into units of study delivered over a one- year period in a trimester format.

 To achieve the Diploma, you must successfully complete all units, which may include:

-On successful completion, you may progress to the Level 3 Extended Diploma in Uniformed Protective Services Level 3 Diploma in Sport & Physical Activity – Outdoors, or another relevant Level 2 or 3 qualification.
+On successful completion, you may progress to the Level 3 Extended Diploma in Uniformed Protective Services, Level 3 Extended Diploma in Sports Coaching & Development, or another relevant Level 2 or 3 qualification.
 Alternatively, you may choose to seek employment in a wide range of related occupations or progress to a Level 3 Apprenticeship in a relevant field.

 |Course Title||Preparation for Public Services Diploma Level 2|